wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bug fix: removing all PHP warnings and notices

 = 1.1.0 =
 * Bug fix: no more callings to the undefined method DateTime::setTimestamp() for PHP < 5.3